mgechev/blog.mgechev.com/content/post/2018-10-20-transfer-learning-tensorflow-js-data-augmentation.md

 ## Collecting data

-The accuracy of our algorithm depends to a very high extent on the quality of the training data.
-The bigger the variety of our training data is, the higher the accuracy of the model will be.
+The accuracy of a deep learning model depends to a very high extent on the quality of the training data.
+The closer the training set reflects the real-life data that we'll use our model on, the higher its accuracy will be.

 Our model should be able to recognize punches and kicks.
 This means that we should collect images from three different categories: